aivarsk/notes/solid.md

 SOLID is very one-sided, it pushed "low coupling".
 Low coupling, high cohesion is a more balanced way: single responsibility can go on indefinitely but the cohesion part says to keep similar and related things together (Locality of Behavior)

+We need "MongoDB is web scale"  for SOLID